ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 ## Ping vs Pong
 The relationship between Ping and Pong message will be determined by the requirements of the type.

-Currently type 1,2,3 are mirrored formats, but there is room for a Ping `custom_payload` to specify details about what it wants to request, then pong handles it.
+Currently type 1,2,3 are symmetrical, having the same payload for both request and response.
+This symmetry is not required.
+Extensions may define separate payloads for Ping and Pong within the same type.

 ### Error responses